 Admission is granted on the basis of satisfactory evidence that a student has the ability to succeed at Point University.
-In keeping with the mission and goals of Point University, the admission process seeks reliable confirmation of a student's academic preparation, social development, and openness to spiritual formation in a Christian context.
+In keeping with the mission and vision of Point University, the admission process seeks reliable confirmation of a student's Christian character, academic preparation and social development.

-Admission policy and decisions for the Access program are administered by the Access Admission Committee.
-A student's admission does not guarantee successful completion of any particular program of study.
-Admission to the University's other educational programs (traditional or online) is a different process.
+Admission policy and decisions are administered by the Point Admission Committee.
+A student's admission to the University does not guarantee successful completion of any particular program of study.